artem-ii/juselius22/README.md

 ### Wed 30 Nov 2022 Prepared scripts for proposal submission

-See instructions for reproducing a plot from proposal in [`behavioral-clustering`](https://github.com/artem-ii/juselius22/tree/main/behavioral-clustering) subdirectory's `README.md`
+See instructions for reproducing a plot from proposal in [`behavioral-clustering/README.md`](https://github.com/artem-ii/juselius22/tree/main/behavioral-clustering#clean-up-the-notebook-for-the-submission-of-the-proposal)